public-park/summer-camp/README.md

 `PUBLIC_BASE_URL` the public url of the hosted application, for example **https://{your-domain-name-dot-com}**.
 This parameter is used by the server to determine the public address, for example to set webhooks on Twilio calls.

-`NODE_ENV` Specifies the environment in which an application is running, staging, production, testing, etc. In production mode the server is serving the static React phone UI from the build directory.
+`NODE_ENV` Specifies the environment in which an application is running, staging, production, testing, etc. In `production` mode the server is serving the static React phone UI from the build directory.

+`LOG_LEVEL`, set NodeJS backend level, this project uses the [pino](https://github.com/pinojs/pino) logger.
+The default value is set to `info`, you can set it to `fatal`, `error`, `warn`, `debug`, `trace`.

 ## Guides